Mixed-precision arithmetic

 Mixed-precision arithmetic is a form of floating-point arithmetic that uses numbers with varying widths in a single operation.

-Arithmetic
+Overview

 A common usage of mixed-precision arithmetic is for operating on inaccurate numbers with a small width and expanding them to a larger, more accurate representation.
 For example, two half-precision or bfloat16 (16-bit) floating-point numbers may be multiplied together to result in a more accurate single-precision (32-bit) float.
 In this way, mixed-precision arithmetic approximates arbitrary-precision arithmetic, albeit with a low number of possible precisions.